Union-wide

 ITS1.11/NP4.2 EDI

 Scientific disciplines strive to explain the causes of observed phenomena.
-In Earth sciences, in general, and in climate research, in particular, the notion of causality is discussed and understood from several different points of view.
+In Earth sciences, in particular in climate research, the notion of causality is discussed and understood from several different points of view.
 Hannart et al. (BAMS, 2016), following Judea Pearl, state that “Causal counterfactual theory provides clear semantics and sound logic for causal reasoning and may help foster research on, and clarify dissemination of, weather and climate-related event attribution.”
-Another approach does not attempt to explain single events but studies phenomena evolving in time, represented by time series, and quantifies causality in terms of improved predictability, as proposed by Norbert Wiener and formulated for time series by C.W.J.
+Changing focus from explanation of single events to understanding phenomena evolving in time, represented by time series, causality can be understood in terms of improved predictability, as proposed by Norbert Wiener and formulated for time series by C.W.J.
 Granger.
-Granger causality evaluates predictability in bivariate autoregressive models.
-This concept has been generalized to nonlinear systems using methods rooted in information theory.
-Extensions from bivariate time series to multivariate ones can also distinguish between direct and indirect causations.
+Granger causality has been further generalized for nonlinear systems using methods rooted in information theory.
+Extensions from bivariate to multivariate time series can also point to indirect causations.
+X. S. Liang and R. Kleeman derive formulas for information flows based on dynamical equations.
+The Wiener-Granger concept of improved predictability has been translated into computer science as compressibility changes in effect data due to knowledge of cause data.
+The information-theoretic formulation of Granger causality and other methods have recently been adapted for complex systems with multiple time scales and/or heavy-tailed probability distributions and extreme events.
 Methods for turning multivariate data into causal graphs based on Bayesian reasoning and machine learning are also intensively applied in the Earth sciences.
-In the setting of deterministic, rather than stochastic, rules, maps between attractors of dynamical systems have ben constructed to infer causality or to distinguish driving from driven (sub)systems.
-Based on dynamical equations and first principles, X. S. Liang and R. Kleeman have derived formulas for information flows.
-Transferring causality questions from statistical to computer sciences, the Wiener-Granger idea of improved predictability has been recently translated into changed compressibility of the effect data due to knowledge of the cause data.
-The information-theoretic formulation of Granger causality has recently been shifted from Claude Shannon’s entropy framework into A. Rényi’s and C. Tsallis’s formulations in order to infer causality in systems with heavy-tailed probability distributions and extreme events.

 ITS1.12/AS5.15 EDI